StefanYohansson/StefanYohansson.github.io/_posts/2017-04-13-amor-easy-install-hatsune-miku-theme.md

 Hi, (it's a short one)

-Recently, I have created a theme for AMOR project, since I finish it I have found another way to install theme without compile AMOR project.
+Recently, I have created a theme for AMOR project, since I finish it I have found another way to install themes without compile it.

 We only need to put the theme on `~/.kde4/share/apps/amor` folder.